Sean Nelson: Writing career

 Nelson joined the staff of the Seattle alternative weekly newspaper The Stranger in 1996 while still a member of Harvey Danger.
 Aside from writing, he held several positions at the publication, including web editor, film editor, copy editor, associate editor, and arts editor.
 He left The Stranger in 2018, moving to Nashville, TN to take another job.

 In 2006, Nelson published his first book, an entry in the 33⅓ series on Joni Mitchell's Court and Spark.
 His essay "Dead Man Talking" was published in the Da Capo anthology Best Music Writing 2008.

 In addition to his writing work, Nelson taught a songwriting class at the University of Washington Extension and co-hosted Audioasis on KEXP-FM for five years.

-In 2024, Nelson began hosting the Nebula-exclusive podcast The Wonder of It All, focused on "people whose careers were largely defined by one early, conspicuous success", with interview subjects including Adam Duritz, John Hodgman, DC Pierson, Jacob Slichter, and Lena Hall.
+In 2024, Nelson began hosting the Nebula-exclusive podcast The Wonder of It All, focused on "about the blessings and curses of success", with interview subjects including Adam Duritz, John Hodgman, DC Pierson, Jacob Slichter, and Lena Hall.